jdittrich/userNeedResearchBook/text/dataGathering.md

 \

 You will supplement, transcribe and analyze your notes after the data gathering.
-Thus you need to be able to make sense of them later.
+Thus, you need to be able to make sense of them later.
 Between collecting the data and reviewing your notes, the *context* is easily forgotten: If you observe that someone starts working on an empty page and you just write “empty page” it may make totally sense _at the moment you write it_ since you are watching what is happening and  knowing what happened before and after.
 But without this implicit knowledge of context the line “empty page” does not make much sense.

 > Rather than “creates empty page” write
 > “creates empty pages to organize drafts”